-The Company also generates significant investment income, as discussed in detail in section 2.6.3. below.
+RenaissanceRe also generates significant investment revenue from its assets, as discussed in detail in section 2.6.3. below.

 2.3.
-Renaissance Re Business Segment Results
+BUSINESS SEGMENT RESULTS

 Our reportable segments are defined as follows: (1) Property, which is comprised of catastrophe and other property reinsurance and insurance written on behalf of our operating subsidiaries and certain joint ventures managed by our ventures unit, and (2) Casualty and Specialty, which is comprised of casualty and specialty reinsurance and insurance written on behalf of our operating subsidiaries and certain joint ventures managed by our ventures unit.
 In addition to our two reportable segments, we have an Other category, which primarily includes our strategic investments, investments unit, corporate expenses, capital servicing costs, noncontrolling interests, certain expenses related to the acquisition of Platinum and the remnants of our former Bermuda-based insurance operations.